Turmo11/PinballF/README.md

 # WESTERN PEPSI PINBALL

 This is a remake of the already existing pinball game by pepsi for academic purposes only, our main goal was to get an accurate version of the original game.
-However, there are some differences, in the original game whenever you take down all cowboys, a minigame opens when you enter the saloon, we weren't able to replicate that
+However, there are some differences, in the original game whenever you take down all cowboys, a minigame opens when you enter the saloon, we weren't able to replicate that.
+Plus in this version we weren't able to make the OnCollision work properly, therefore making all the bonus, score and other traits implementation seem not active.

 ## Team Members